freebasic/fbfrog/readme.txt

   Maybe even cpp could create new token runs instead of modifying the current one, so that fixed TOKENRUNs could be re-used to store macro bodies, and to implement the macro expansion error reporting stuff...
+    a) keep original tokens and a tree of expanded tokens for on each. tkGet() etc. have to walk the whole thing each time to find the real tokens corresponding to x.
+Very slow...
+    b) keep expanded tokens, and parent context tokenrun on each. (context where the expansion happened. perhaps only 1 line, otherwise it could become too much.
+That's enough for error reporting)
 - Error messages should show the macro expansion steps that happened in a given piece of code, from what the parser saw to the main location where it all came from.